Gaussian elimination: Computational efficiency

 The number of arithmetic operations required to perform row reduction is one way of measuring the algorithm's computational efficiency.
 For example, to solve a system of n equations for n unknowns by performing row operations on the matrix until it is in echelon form, and then solving for each unknown in reverse order, requires n(n + 1)/2 divisions, (2n^{3} + 3n^{2} − 5n)/6 multiplications, and (2n^{3} + 3n^{2} − 5n)/6 subtractions, for a total of approximately 2n^{3}/3 operations.
-Thus it has a arithmetic complexity (time complexity, where each arithmetic operation take a unit of time, independently of the size of the inputs) of O(n^{3}).
+Thus it has an arithmetic complexity (time complexity, where each arithmetic operation takes one unit of time, independently of the size of the inputs) of O(n^{3}).

 This complexity is a good measure of the time needed for the whole computation when the time for each arithmetic operation is approximately constant.
 This is the case when the coefficients are represented by floating-point numbers or when they belong to a finite field.
 If the coefficients are integers or rational numbers exactly represented, the intermediate entries can grow exponentially large, so the bit complexity is exponential.

 However, the Bareiss algorithm is a variant of Gaussian elimination that avoids this exponential growth of the intermediate entries; with the same arithmetic complexity of O(n^{3}), it has a bit complexity of O(n^{5}), and has therefore a strongly-polynomial time complexity.

 Gaussian elimination and its variants can be used on computers for systems with thousands of equations and unknowns.
 However, the cost becomes prohibitive for systems with millions of equations.
 These large systems are generally solved using iterative methods.
 Specific methods exist for systems whose coefficients follow a regular pattern (see System of linear equations).